Bad grammar is everywhere.

 The app will then offer suggestions and corrections in real-time based on the rules specified in your styleguide.
 This real-time feedback ensures that no matter who is writing, it’s always in line with your brand guidelines.

 #3.
 Writer checks your communications for grammar and spelling, but it also analyzes it based on a number of other important factors, such as delivery, inclusivity, and compliance.

 #4.
 Plagiarism (intentional or otherwise) can be a big issue for companies, creating legal issues and embarrassing situations.
 Writer ensures your content is totally original and plagiarism-free.
-You can even use this functionality for free with their free plagiarism checker.

 #5.
 Writer has a Chrome extension, Google docs add-on, and Microsoft Word plugin.
 Whether you’re writing online or offline, you can ensure that you’re always in compliance with company guidelines.